meltyli/Twitch-VOD-Downloader/README.md

 - Output file format
 - Stream quality (default: best)

-## License

-This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

 ## Recordings

 Recorded streams are saved in the `recordings/` directory with filenames in the format:
 `streamer_name_YYYYMMDD_HHMMSS.ts`

+## Troubleshooting

+- Ensure you have the latest version of Python
+- Make sure Streamlink is correctly installed
+- Check that you have write permissions in the project directory

+## License

+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.